Donja R. Love: Philosophy

 Love is particularly interested in sharing the stories of marginalized people.
-Being a black, queer, HIV positive playwright, he often writes from his own experience in order to pursue this goal.
+As a black, queer, HIV-positive playwright, he often writes from his own experience in order to pursue this goal.
 Starting out as a performer, writing was not Love's original position in the theatre.
-By becoming a writer, Love has been able to share more specific narratives of people who are HIV positive in a way that theatre has not seen before.
-He cites his inspiration from writers such as Toni Morrison and James Baldwin, two highly influential Black writers.
+Yet, through his writing, Love has presented more specific narratives of HIV-positive people in a way not seen in theater before.
+He draws his inspiration from influential writers such as Toni Morrison and James Baldwin, two highly influential Black writers.

 He writes plays that tell the stories of Black Queer Folx for the audiences made of Black Queer Folx.
 His work focuses on normalizing these marginalized identities and bringing joy as well as depth to the typical monolithic portrayal of LGBTQ+ people of color.
 Through his productions, he emphasizes collaboration with directors and actors of color who help highlight these stories.